xiaoxiaosaohuo/nun-boy/content/blog/13/index.md

 the second sentence is better than the first one 100 times.

-## Writing the tittle first
+## Writing the title first

 I'm always thinking what to write this week, I have a plenty of ideas, but don't know where to start when opening the editor.

-The better approach to writing a well-structured blog is to having a tittle first, when you have a tittle, you have a clear idea what you want to write and what you won't talk this time, because it's have noting to do with current topic.
+The better approach to writing a well-structured blog is to having a title first, when you have a title, you have a clear idea what you want to write and what you won't talk this time, because it's have noting to do with current topic.
 Focusing on one little thing one time, put your effort in it, then you'll make it a success.

 ## Musical